roberts/game/README.md

 ## Tokenomics

-Each of the smart contracts contains 100,000,000 tokens which are pooled together and with Ethereum through the Uniswap DEX.
+Each of the smart contracts contains 100,000,000 tokens which are pooled together with Ethereum through the Uniswap DEX.
 The following liquidity pools will be created in this order:

 - V3 Pairing w/ 25% $GAME & 50% $CHIEFS
 - V3 Pairing w/ 25% $GAME & 50% $NINERS